 The Pentagon is the headquarters for the U.S. Department of Defense and has come to be a symbol of the United States military.
 It is the world's largest office building and spans more than 6.5 million square feet of space, 3.7 million of which is used as office space.

 The building was constructed in 16 months and is twice the size of the Merchandise Mart in Chicago and has more than double the floor space of the Empire State Building.
 Believe it or not, the U.S. Capitol could fit into any one of the five wedge-shaped sections.

 Today visitors can tour the building.
-In fact, The Pentagon welcomes more than 106,000 visitors each year.
-The tours highlight the missions of the five Armed Services, the Office of the Secretary of Defense, and the Joint Staff.
+In fact, the Pentagon welcomes more than 106,000 visitors each year.
+Tours of the Pentagon highlight the missions of the five Armed Services, the Office of the Secretary of Defense, and the Joint Staff.
 Tours are about an hour long and include a mile-and-a-half walk through the building.